brave/adblock-resources/README.md

     "support_url": "https://github.com/brave/adblock-lists"
 }
 ```

-- `uuid` is a unique identifier used by the browser to identify a filter list, should be generated.

 - `url` is the URL where the filter list is actually located and can be downloaded from.
 Filter list should be a list of rules in the format specified in `format` in a `.txt` file.